Table of Contents

-- Septic shock: sepsis with shock: hypotension despite adequate fluid resuscitation.
+- Septic shock: hypotension despite adequate fluid resuscitation.

-- Multiple organ dysfunction syndromes: Evidence of 2 or more organs failing.
+- Multiple organ dysfunction syndromes: Evidence of two or more organs failing.

-High in the progression hierarchy of SIRS, multiple organ dysfunction syndromes (MODS) represents the irrevocable grave and undesired consequence of SIRS.
-Most patients of MODS will die.
+SIRS progression can lead to multiple organ dysfunction syndromes (MODS) represents the irrevocable, grave, and undesired consequence of SIRS.
+Most patients with MODS will die.

 Treatment: Early antibiotic therapy is essential.
 Every hour of delay in administering antibiotics increases mortality by 8%.